aarya-bhatia/irc/README.md

 ```

 Here are some basic IRC commands that you can try after registering with the server.
+For documentation on IRC commands please visit: <https://modern.ircdocs.horse/>.

-You can text a friend using the `PRIVMSG` command:
+To text a friend, you can use the `PRIVMSG` command:

 ```
 PRIVMSG <Nick> :Hello!